 If you want a divorce in Arizona, you may want to contact Hildebrand Law, PC.
 Our lawyers have extensive knowledge of divorce laws in Arizona and have helped many individuals protect their rights.
-We have over 100 years of combined experience in family law matters and take the time to sit down with each client to discuss their case.
+We have extensive experience in family law matters and take the time to sit down with each client to discuss their case.
 With a trusted attorney on your side, the divorce process may go much smoother for you.

 How Long a Divorce Takes

 The amount of time it takes to get a divorce in Arizona often depends on several factors, such as:

 - If your divorce is contested or uncontested

 - Whether you are filing a no-fault or a fault-based divorce